ghaerr/elks/README.md

 Currently it is needed to adding definition of CONFIG_ARCH_PC98 manually.
 CONFIG_IMG_FD1232 is also needed to be defined to use 1232KiB, 1024Bytes per sector.

-Only CONFIG_IMG_FD1232 and CONFIG_IMG_FD1440 are planned to support.
+Only CONFIG_IMG_FD1232 and CONFIG_IMG_FD1440 with FAT Filesystem are planned to support.

 Progress
 Boot : in progress